matharden/album-club/README.md

-A simple Ruby on Rails app to log the albums played in a monthly alubm club (it's like a book club, but with beer and you don't have to read).
+A simple Ruby on Rails app to log the albums played in a monthly album club - it's like a book club, without the homework but with beer.